Rivonia Trial: Those arrested and those who stood trial

-The government took advantage of legal provisions allowing for accused persons to be held for 90 days without trial, and the defendants were held incommunicado.
-Withstanding beatings and torture, Goldreich, Jassat, Moolla and Wolpe escaped from jail on 11 August.
+The government took advantage of legal provisions allowing for accused persons to be held for 90 days without trial, and held the defendants incommunicado.
+Withstanding beatings and torture, Goldreich, Jassat, Moolla, and Wolpe escaped from jail on 11 August.
 Their escape infuriated the prosecutors and police, who considered Goldreich to be "the arch-conspirator".

-The chief prosecutor was Dr. Percy Yutar, deputy attorney-general of the Transvaal.

-The presiding judge was Dr. Quartus de Wet, judge-president of the Transvaal.
+The chief prosecutor was Percy Yutar, deputy attorney-general of the Transvaal.
+The presiding judge was Quartus de Wet, judge-president of the Transvaal.
 The first trial indictment document listed 11 names as the accused.
-The trial began in October 1963.
+The trial began on the 6 October 1963 til 12 June 1964.

 Counsel for the accused successfully challenged the legal sufficiency of the document, with the result that Justice de Wet quashed it.
-Prior to dismissal of the first indictment, the state withdrew all charges against Bob Hepple, Hepple subsequently fled the country, without testifying, and stated "that he never had any intention of testifying".
-The second indictment thus only listed 10 out of the original 11 names, referring to them as Accused 1 through 10:
+Prior to dismissal of the first indictment, the state withdrew all charges against Bob Hepple.
+He subsequently fled the country, without testifying.
+He stated "that he never had any intention of testifying".

+The second indictment listed 10 of the original 11 names, referring to them as Accused 1 through 10: